nijianmo/fit-rec/README.md

 ### Code for our WWW 19' paper
-- Modeling Heart Rate and Activity Data for Personalized Fitness Recommendation
+ - Jianmo Ni, Larry Muhlstein, Julian McAuley, "Modeling heart rate and activity data for personalized fitness recommendation", in Proc. of the 2019 World Wide Web Conference (WWW'19), San Francisco, US, May.
+2019.

 You can find the data at here: https://sites.google.com/eng.ucsd.edu/fitrec-project/home.
 To run the code below, you need to first download the data files.
+Please cite our paper if you find the code and data helpful.

 ### FitRec
 This is the code for the workout profile prediction task.
 Data file you need: [processed_endomondHR_proper.npy](https://drive.google.com/open?id=12ymlWEcKhVuQ3syNb92zVMmowAsZwSZ4).